TheDeafCreeper/Minecraft-Prison-List/README.md

 - Discord name and Discriminator
 - Minecraft name
-- List of prisons (That perferably exist on the site)
+- List of prisons (That preferably exist on the site)

 # Submitting Escapists